 Biome-BGC is a computer model that simulates the storage and fluxes of water, carbon, and nitrogen within the vegetation, litter, and soil components of a terrestrial ecosystem.
 Biome-BGC is primarily a research tool, and many versions have been developed for particular purposes.
-The Numerical Terradynamic Simulation Group (NTSG) maintains benchmark code versions for public release, and updates these benchmark versions periodically as new knowledge is gained on the research front.
-The code and executables accompanying this file represent the most recent update to the benchmark version.
+This user's guide has been created to accompany a benchmark release of the model as a contribution to an archive of biogeochemistry models maintained at the Oak Ridge National Laboratory Diastributed Active Archive Center (ORNL DAAC).
+Support for the development of this model version was provided by the Numerical Terradynamics Simulation Group at the University of Montana.
+Continuing support for this model version is provided by P.E.
+Thornton at the National Center for Atmospheric Research.